-Martin’s key responsibility now is as borough councillor for Leckhampton ward, elected in the May 2018 Cheltenham Borough Council elections.
+Martin’s key responsibilities now are as a borough councillor for Leckhampton ward, elected in the May 2018 Cheltenham Borough Council elections, and at least until October 2019, as a Member of the European Parliament for the South West England & Gibraltar constituency, elected in May 2019.
 He is also a parish councillor for Leckhampton and works particularly on neighbourhood planning including the protection of Leckhampton’s green fields.

 Martin represents Cheltenham Borough Council on the countywide Health & Care Overview and Scrutiny Committee, holding local NHS and county social care decision-makers to account.
-He is also Cheltenham’s representative on the board of the Cotswold Area of Outstanding Natural Beauty.
+He has also been Cheltenham’s representative on the board of the Cotswold Area of Outstanding Natural Beauty.